swift-nav/libsbp/HOWTO.md

    materialize a 0-length array C99 extension in the middle of the struct.
 GCC won't compile this.

-3. Add a [`test`](spec/tests/yaml/swiftnav/sbp) case and update the appropriate language libaries.
+4. (Optional) Add a [`test`](spec/tests/yaml/swiftnav/sbp) case and update the appropriate language libaries.
 Run `make test`.

-4. Submit a pull request.
+5. Submit a pull request.

-5. If Swift's internal test tooling needs to be updated to use your new message, deploy the updated Python client first, and then the C client.
+6. If Swift's internal test tooling needs to be updated to use your new message, deploy the updated Python client first, and then the C client.
 We haven't quite decided on the details of this process.